luisgiraldov/OOP-Game-Show-App/README.md

 ## Getting Started

-Download the file to and click on the index.html file to start playing
+Download the file and click on the index.html file to start playing

 ### Prerequisites